 In the past, the company provided a defined benefits scheme for employees.
 This scheme was closed to employees in June 2014.
-The final settlement of the liability of £881,167 was settled during the year (see note 8).
+The final settlement of the liability of £881,167 was settled during 2024 (see note 5).

-I) Recognition of liabilities
+n) Recognition of liabilities